 Digitability's comprehensive program has a multitude of resources for both teachers and families to support the facilitation of Digitability in an at-home learning environment.
-With these resources, families are able to reinforce and maintain progress students have made in the classroom throughout the summer.
+With these resources, families are able to reinforce and maintain the progress students have made in the classroom throughout the summer.

 Submit Your Impact Statement Milestone Here: